TeamHG-Memex/text-analytics/README.md

 For the instruction, see the source code SparkGrep.scala

 #### Run word2vec training model based on paragraph vectors

-For the instruction, see the source code MyWord2vec.scala.
+There are two ways to run, one - from IntelliJ, and another - by submitting to a Spark cluster.
-There are two ways to run, out on IntelliJ and another - by submitting to a Spark cluster
+For instructions, see the source code MyWord2vec.scala.

 #### TBD - apply the trained word2vec model to Memex use cases